Time-Aware Prior Fitted Networks for Zero-Shot Forecasting with Exogenous Variables: Abstract

 \section{Abstract}

 In many time series forecasting settings, the target time series is accompanied by exogenous covariates, such as promotions and prices in retail demand; temperature in energy load; calendar and holiday indicators for traffic or sales; and grid load or fuel costs in electricity pricing.
 Ignoring these exogenous signals can substantially degrade forecasting accuracy, particularly when they drive spikes, discontinuities, or regime and phase changes in the target series.
 Most current time series foundation models (e.g., \texttt{Chronos}, \texttt{Sundial}, \texttt{TimesFM}, \texttt{TimeMoE}, \texttt{TimeLLM}, and \texttt{LagLlama}) ignore exogenous covariates and make forecasts solely from the numerical time series history, thereby limiting their performance.
-In this paper, we develop \ApolloPFN, a prior-data fitted network (PFN) that is time-aware (unlike prior PFNs) and that natively incorporates exogenous covariates (unlike prior univariate forecasters).
-Our design introduces two major advances: (i) a synthetic data generation procedure tailored to resolve the failure modes that arise when tabular (non-temporal) PFNs are applied to time series; and (ii) time-aware architectural modifications that embed inductive biases needed to exploit the time series context.
-We demonstrate that \ApolloPFN achieves state-of-the-art results across benchmarks, such as M5 and electric price forecasting, that contain exogenous information.
+In this paper, we develop \textbf{\ApolloPFN}, a prior-data fitted network (PFN) that is time-aware (unlike prior PFNs) and that natively incorporates exogenous covariates (unlike prior univariate forecasters).
+Our design introduces two major advances: (i) a synthetic data generation framework that injects realistic temporal patterns, structural changes, and exogenous dependencies into the PFN prior; and (ii) time-aware architectural modifications that embed inductive biases needed to exploit temporal context.
+We demonstrate that \ApolloPFN outperforms existing baselines across several forecasting benchmarks with exogenous information, including M5, electric price forecasting, UCI Air Quality, and Solar Energy datasets.